 How Climatic Conditions Affect Mold Growth in Texas Homes

-Since these weather conditions make it more likely for leaks or poor air to let water inside, the humidity inside can rise quickly, leading to mold growth on surfaces like walls, ceilings, and even in HVAC systems.
-A lot of people who want to buy a house in Texas are wary of homes that have mold on them because it could be bad for their health and the house itself.
+When the weather is like this, it’s easier for leaks or bad air flow to let water inside.
+This can cause the humidity inside to rise quickly, which can cause mold to grow on walls, ceilings, and even in HVAC systems.
+People in Texas who want to buy a house are wary of homes with mold on them because it could be bad for their health and the house itself.

 Common Mold-prone Areas in Houses and How to Inspect Them